UPDATE: A Guide to Fee-Based U. S. Legal Research Databases

 RIA Checkpoint combines primary and secondary sources so that a researcher can examine a primary source, such as a section of the U.S. tax code, and jump quickly to commentary on the source.
 Its service includes access to most of the administrative documents needed by tax researchers.
 This administrative material is available on LexisNexis and Westlaw, but not on VersusLaw.

-RIA Checkpoint has the following system requirements: A high-speed internet connection, Microsoft Internet Explorer® (latest version) or Mozilla® Firefox (latest version), Adobe Acrobat® Reader (latest version).
-RIA Checkpoint provides telephone support for US customers, but does not offer toll-free support for overseas customers.
+Technical information: RIA Checkpoint has the following system requirements: A high-speed internet connection, Microsoft Internet Explorer® (latest version) or Mozilla® Firefox (latest version), Adobe Acrobat® Reader (latest version).
+RIA Checkpoint provides telephone support for US customers but does not offer toll-free support for overseas customers.
 Email support is available.

 “Verdicts” databases provide information on the monetary amount awarded in previous jury trials.
 Attorneys use them as one way to evaluate the possible recovery or liability for a client.

 “Jury Instructions” are a set of explanations and instructions that a judge reads to jurors before they begin their deliberations.
 Their content varies depending on the jurisdiction.

 A “CLE” is a Continuing Legal Education publication.
 These publications are prepared as part of educational programs for attorneys.
 Most states require attorneys to attend a certain number of hours of Continuing Legal Education programs.